stoplightio/elements/.github/pull_request_template.md

-# ELements Default PR Template
+# Elements Default PR Template

 In general, make sure you have: (check the boxes to acknowledge you've followed this template)